 Our daily lives have to be a satisfaction in themselves

-A handmade book documenting 40 years of Bloodroot, the legendary feminist vegetarian restaurant and bookstore in Bridgeport, CT.
+An award-winning handmade book documenting 40 years of Bloodroot, the legendary feminist vegetarian restaurant and bookstore in Bridgeport, CT.

 But even if you’ve never heard of Bloodroot, this book is still for you if you’re interested in:

 second wave feminism, vegetarianism, work collectives, fiber arts, the 1970s, seasonal eating, female-centered spirituality, autobiography, growing food, the 1980s, independent bookstores, worker-owned restaurants, veganism, feminist businesses, the 1990s, global cooking, feminist theory, utopian movements, personal-political essays, the 2000s, debunking health fads, lesbian culture, radical suburbia, photographs by women of women, the 2010s.
-The annotated margin notes on nearly every page comprise a suggested reading list for many (if perhaps not all) of these topics.
+The footnotes on nearly every page comprise a suggested reading list for many (if perhaps not all) of these topics.

 This book may also be of interest if you like: